BBMRI.at & COVID-19

 Provide guidance and standards for targeted identification, collection and conservation of important samples.

-Search the BBMRI-ERIC Directory for COVID-19 biobank sample collections ... open Directory
+For COVID-19 biobank sample collections search the BBMRI-ERIC Directory for ... open Directory

 MED UNI GRAZ (with Institute of Pathology and Biobank Graz)